 5 Reasons to Receive Your Life Coaching Certification

 When deciding to take the leap into becoming a life coach, some may question if it’s even worth going through the certification process.
-You do not have to be certified to be a life coach as it is not currently regulated, but there are some undeniable benefits of going through the process.
+You do not have to be certified to be a life coach as it is not currently regulated, but there are some important benefits of going through the process.
 Below are 5 reasons it’s recommended to receive your life coaching certification.

 - Best Serve Your Clients Through Proven Techniques and Processes

 ICF accredited programs like Life Purpose Institute are required to structure their programs to incorporate the ICF core competencies which includes the proven techniques and processes for creating change through the coaching process.
 These competencies ensure a coach is coaching in the most effective way possible and has the ability to coach and perform at a high skill level.